MISTED1983/Recoil_Macro/README.md

 # Recoil macro

-A simple software that makes your mouse move in one direction by chosen X/Y values and speed. can be used as recoil macro.
+A simple software that makes your mouse move in one direction. can be used as recoil macro.